"Strangers won't stop touching me": Why are some people over-familiar with wheelchair users?

 As people returned to their seats after the interval, I was patted on my legs, arms, and head – all within a minute of each other!
 Their eyes conveyed pity, and I am sure they meant well, but being in a wheelchair hasn't morphed me into a dog, yearning to be petted.

-I'd welcome comments on the article
+I'd welcome comments on the article1 -

 As a tall person, I used to regularly get asked to reach high shelf groceries pre-covid, usually from elderly and/or disabled people.
 I find it pretty awkward dealing with anyone at all so would never ask them first but would always oblige if they asked me.
 There is a guy I often see in my local supermarket that stands up out of his power-chair to reach things.
 I'm well aware that not all chair users are paralysed from the waist down but it was still a shock first time I saw it lol.
-I don't know how we could ever reach the point where we automatically know how much help someone needs or doesn't need.
+I don't know how we could ever reach the point where we automatically know how much help someone needs or doesn't need.0 -

 If you get a moment, read the comments.
 There are some profound thoughts from others, which you might find more enjoyable than the article!
 Please fee free to add your thoughts too